katherinemillar02/simulation-practise/README.md

-# Simulations in R 🕹
+# Exploring Simulations in R 🕹

-This is my GitHub repository for learning and going through certain simulation chapters throughout R workbooks and sites found online and on GitHub.
+This is my GitHub repository dedicated to learning more about simulations in R. Within this repository are scripts going through different Simulation Chapters, sourced from R workbooks, as well Simulation GitHub repositories.

 ## Scripts 📝